 Since I started them before the last frost date, I brought them indoors if it was a super cold day or there was a threat of frost.

-But aside from that, they started nicely and grew well.
+But aside from that, they started nicely and grew well that year.

 When we did, we changed things in the backyard to move my vegetable garden to these raised garden beds.